-Gastric decontamination with activated charcoal should be administered just prior to N-acetylcysteine (NAC) to decrease systemic absorption if acetaminophen ingestion is known or suspected to have occurred within a few hours of presentation.
-Serum acetaminophen levels should be obtained immediately if the patient presents 4 hours or more after ingestion to assess potential risk of hepatotoxicity; acetaminophen levels drawn less than 4 hours post-ingestion may be misleading.
+antagonist snown not be duministered in the description of the Acetaminophen Gastric decontamination with activated charcoal should be administered just prior to N-acetylcysteine (NAC) to decrease systemic absorption if acetaminophen injection is known or suspected to have occurred within a few hours of presentation.
+Serum acetaminophen levels should be obtained immediately if the patient presents 4 hours or more after injection to assess potential risk of hepatotoxicity, acetaminophen levels drawn less than 4 hours post-injection may be misleading.
 To obtain the best possible outcome, NAC should be administered as soon as possible where impending or evolving liver injury is suspected.
 Intravenous NAC may be administered when circumstances preclude oral administration.